tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/功能实践/跑通直播模式/跑通直播模式(Electron)_intl_en.md

 If the SimpleDemo can run properly, it means that you have mastered the method of installing Electron in your project.

 If the SimpleDemo cannot run, the problem is likely to be related to Electron download and installation.
-In this case, you can refer to the Electron FAQs or Electron's official [installation guide](https://www.electronjs.org/docs/tutorial/installation) for assistance.
+In this case, you can refer to Electron's official [installation guide](https://www.electronjs.org/docs/tutorial/installation) for assistance.

 <span id="step2"> </span>
 ### Step 2.
 Integrate trtc-electron-sdk into your project